 - Neck Warmer – While most jackets zip up over your chin, I find a neck warmer handy to pull all the way up to your cheekbones.
 It’s surprising how cold the air can be when you are zooming through amazing powder!

 So we have the main important elements sorted that will have you feeling super schmick and confident on the snow.
 You will also need a few things for the behind the scenes support.
 Chuck these few things in your jacket pocket to have all bases covered.

 For your Jacket:

-Ski holidays are not all about the skiing part!
-They’re also about the resort village part.
+Ski holidays are not just all about the skiing part!
+They’re also about the village part.
 The Aprés, the food, the glühwein, the hot tubs, the relaxing by the fire place – ski resort atmosphere is my favourite kind of atmosphere!

 For the Village:

 - Street Jacket – It’s a really good idea to have a seperate jacket to your snow jacket for wearing around the village.
 If the snow is really wet one day, and your ski jacket is wet, you don’t want to wear it around town.
 I personally have a few ski jackets, and their style is appropriate for the village as well as the slopes.
 If you don’t have another ski jacket, a nice thick warm coat will do the trick!